Health in Zimbabwe: HIV/AIDS

 Zimbabwe was and still is one of the countries that have been strongly affected by HIV/AIDS.
 HIV is the leading cause of death in Zimbabwe with a minimum of 19.4% of deaths in 2019.
 Several donors have invested in managing HIV infections in Zimbabwe and it is running a 502 million grant from the sixth cycle of the Global Fund.
-The immensity of this health issue can be clearly determined through this particular statistic: one in every five children are orphaned due to the HIV/AIDS crisis – making an overall number of approximately 1 million orphans due to AIDS in 2011.
-In 2021, 6800 young people (ages 15–24) were newly infected with HIV This is the most vulnerable age group and unsafe sex tops the list of the causes of new HIV infections in this age group.
+The immensity of this health issue can be clearly determined through this particular statistic: one in every five children was orphaned due to the HIV/AIDS crisis, which adds up to a total of approximately 1 million orphanhoods caused by AIDS in 2011 alone.
+In 2021, 6,800 young people (ages 15–24) were newly infected with HIV This is the most vulnerable age group, with unsafe sex being the commonest of causes of new HIV infections among them.

 1.3 million people are estimated to be living with HIV in Zimbabwe out of the 15 million population.
 91% of the people living with HIV were on antiretroviral therapy in 2021 In 2021, HIV accounted for 10.4% of all deaths in Zimbabwe compared to a global average of 1.1%.